userlandkernel/ios-dev-env/README.md

-# ios-dev-env
+# iOS Development Environment
-Development and research tools for jailbroken iOS
+Development and research tools for jailbroken iOS.